-The updated Complete University Guide league tables can help you make a final choice on which offers to accept before the 18 June UCAS deadline.
+The Complete University Guide league tables can help you make a final choice on which university and course to apply for.
 They can also help you decide where to apply during Clearing and are designed for students to easily refine their search in many ways.
-They’re designed to give you the most informative, unbiased and up-to-date information before these important decision deadlines.

 The rankings in the Complete University Guide are based on data from before the start of the coronavirus pandemic, so this hasn't affected university performance data.
 You can see how rankings have changed over the last five years by looking at the university profiles.

 League table FAQs

 What’s the difference between Complete University Guide, The Times/Sunday Times and the Guardian league tables?

 Unlike The Times, the Complete University Guide is free to access and it places more emphasis on university research than the Guardian’s tables.

 Both The Times and Complete University Guide have subject tables, but the Guardian has fewer.
 The Complete University Guide is also an independent publication.

 Our measures are especially relevant to prospective students as they use information about student experience and support, as well as academic performance.
 This is to support a student making their university choice.